mahern94/Homework2/README.md

-This is the homework 2 assignment
+This is the githuub homework assignment based on homework 1 submission